 5: Market Data: $10 from the CME

-As opposed to other Cryptocurrency brokers, we do not charge you extra for leverage based on the equity you purchase(.
-This should by itself save you tremendously and could potentially help your P&L (profit and loss).
-Since Optimus Futures has clearing relationships with multiple Futures Commission Merchants (FCM’s), Data Vendors and Trading Platforms, we have a lot of flexibility to find you the cheapest combination of order routing, execution and clearing costs to trade Bitcoin Futures based on your level of funding, margin, and platform requirements.
+Since Optimus Futures has clearing relationships with multiple Futures Commission Merchants (FCM’s), Data Vendors and Trading Platforms, we have a lot of flexibility to find you the right combination of order routing, execution, and clearing costs to trade Bitcoin Futures based on your level of funding, margin, and platform requirements.

 Will there be any Price Limits on Bitcoin?